 Widely regarded as the best indicator of economic health, Gross Domestic Product (GDP) is up in New Jersey.
 Between 2010 and 2020, New Jersey’s GDP rose by an astounding 25.53%.
 Despite Jersey’s spectacular growth during the 2010s, U.S. GDP remained relatively flat during that decade.

-When looking at more recent economic conditions, U.S. GDP grew by 6.9% in the fourth quarter of 2021.
+When looking at more recent economic conditions, U.S. GDP grew by 6.9% (the center square) in the fourth quarter of 2021.
 Experts partially attribute the increase to the economy still working to shake COVID loose, but a portion of it was organic growth, too.

 Interestingly, New Jersey’s GDP growth outpaced the national average for Q4 2021 at 7.4%.
 But there are signs of trouble ahead.